 It’s amazing how many trade show displays seem to hide their company name.
 You pay a lot of money to exhibit.
 Take a little extra effort and make certain your company’s name is easy for all to see.

-Tip: Place the company name in the header portion of your trade show display, as most trade show visitors will expect to find it there.
+Place the company name in the header portion of your trade show display, as most trade show visitors will expect to find it there.

 Probably the single most important message in your whole trade show display is your website address.
 This is because if the show attendee saw something at your booth that interests them, they can copy your website address, even at a distance, and visit it at their leisure.

-Tip: Try to select a website name that is both meaningful to your business and one that is easy to remember.
+If you don’t already have a website, get one.
+You should also implement a social media plan.
+Try to select a website name that is both meaningful to your business and one that is easy to remember.

-Follow the five basic elements outlined above to make any tabletop display or floor display more effective at your next trade show.
+Follow the basic elements outlined above to make any tabletop display or floor display more effective at your next trade show.